dtb1996/ue5-ui-layers-manager-plugin/README.md

 ## Example Setup

-- Add a `PrimaryLayout` widget with layer definitions.
-- In your HUD, spawn and initialize the layout.
+- In your HUD, setup ayer definitions and add any optional default widgets.
 - Use the subsystem to `PushToLayer()` and `PopFromLayer()` as needed.